 WARNING: Use of Set-CMDistributionPoint cmdlet for creating or modifying multicast service point roles has been deprecated and may be removed in a future release.
 Set-CMMulticastServicePoint cmdlet should be used instead.

 Install SCCM Distribution Point Using PowerShell Script

-The below script allows you to install sccm distribution point using powershell cmdlets.
-Also ensure you keep your confimgr cmdlet library updated.
-While this is not a complex script, let’s dig this line by line.
+The below script allows you to install SCCM distribution point using PowerShell cmdlets.
+Also ensure you keep your Configuration Manager cmdlet library updated.
+While this is not a complex script, let’s me highlight the important commands.

 Most noteworthy, before you use this script you need to specify the values for the below :-

 The next step is optional.
-The command installs the IIS base components required for DP usin dism method.
+The command installs the IIS base components required for DP using dism method.
 Since this is optional, you could choose to skip this because it’s done by SCCM.
-In addition here is another post that shows the installation of IIS components for SCCM.
+Here is a post that shows the installation of IIS components for SCCM.